Iraq Protests Ramp Up, Shutting Roads, Offices And Schools - UrduPoint

 Iraq Protests Ramp Up, Shutting Roads, Offices And Schools

-Baghdad, Nov 3 (UrduPoint / Pakistan Point News - 3rd Nov, 2019 ) :Protesters in Iraq's capital and the country's south shut down streets and government offices in a new campaign of civil disobedience Sunday, escalating their month-long movement demanding change to the political system.
+Baghdad, Nov 4 (UrduPoint / Pakistan Point News - 4th Nov, 2019 ) :Protesters in Iraq's capital and the country's south shut down streets and government offices in a new wave of civil disobedience Sunday, escalating their month-long movement demanding wholesale change of the political system.

-Demonstrations broke out on October 1 in outrage over rampant corruption and unemployment in Iraq, but were met with a violent crackdown that left dozens dead.
+Demonstrations broke out on October 1 in outrage over rampant corruption and unemployment in Iraq.
+They were met with a violent crackdown that left dozens dead.

-Since resuming later last month, the protests have swelled again with the support of students and trade unions, who jointly announced a campaign of non-violent resistance on Sunday.
+Since resuming late last month, the protests have swelled again with the support of students and trade unions, who jointly announced a campaign of non-violent resistance on Sunday.

-In Baghdad, university-age demonstrators parked cars along main thoroughfares to block traffic on the first day of the work week in the Muslim-majority country, as police officers looked on.
+In Baghdad, university-age demonstrators parked cars along main thoroughfares to block traffic on the first day of the working week in the Muslim-majority country, as police officers looked on.

 Other students took part in sit-ins at their schools, and the national teachers union extended a strike they began last week.
 The engineering, doctors and lawyers syndicates have all backed the protests.